b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 ## Julia is fast {#sec:julia_is_fast}

-Once upon a time I wrote three time consuming programs (so hold your horses, you may not want to run them):
+Once upon a time I wrote these three time consuming programs (so hold your horses, you may not want to run them):

 ```
 # file: test.jl